sourcecred/docs/culture/review_culture.md

 will be ready to merge.
 There's no hard-and-fast rule to determine when a change has enough approvals.
 Generally, simple and small changes are easy to approve, whereas changes that are breaking new ground, or have wide-ranging consequences, will require more reviews.
-If you're unsure as to whether a change is ready to merge, ask one of the maintainers.
+If contributors are unsure as to whether a change is ready to merge, they should ask a maintainer.

 ### Changes that never merge